drivechain-project/docs/bip2-blind-merged-mining.md

 ##### Creation

 By the time Blind Merged Mining can take place, the ChainIndex is globally known (it is the "Account Number" in D1 [see previous BIP]).
-Each sidechain when activated by soft fork, will take one of the 0-255 available indexes.
+Each sidechain, when activated by soft fork, will take one of the 0-255 available indexes.

 The other two items, sideHeaderHash and prevBlockRef, are created by sidechain nodes. sideHeaderHash is quite straightforward -- side:nodes build side:blocks, and take the hash of these.